zynxhealth/documentation/README.md

    * Use https://api.zynx.com/t/zynx.com/connect/1.0.0/PlanDefinition/?identifier=http://www.zynxhealth.com/codings/as/id%2C795
    * NOT https://api.zynx.com/t/zynx.com/connect/1.0.0/PlanDefinition/?identifier=http://www.zynxhealth.com/codings/as/id|2C795
 * Search by lastUpdate with gt & eq will not return the total # of records
-* Search known to be slower when using resource ID
+* Search known to be slower when using resource Id

 <br>